Last updated: May 6, 2026

 Bottom line: Kentucky does not have one simple statewide program that pays any family member to care for an older adult.
-For most seniors, the real paid-family-caregiver path is Kentucky Medicaid’s Home and Community Based (HCB) waiver using Participant-Directed Services (PDS), which lets some relatives be hired for approved non-medical care.
+For most seniors, the real paid-family-caregiver path is Kentucky Medicaid’s HCB waiver using PDS, which lets some relatives be hired for approved non-medical care.

 That path has real limits.
 The senior usually must qualify for Medicaid, meet nursing facility level of care rules, and wait for an HCB slot if none is open.
-An adult child can often be paid.
-A spouse can sometimes be paid too, but Kentucky’s posted PDS FAQ says spouse cases need an extra legally responsible individual review and must meet “extraordinary care” rules.
+An adult child may be able to be paid.
+A spouse can sometimes be paid too, but Kentucky’s PDS FAQ says spouse cases need an extra legally responsible individual review and must meet “extraordinary care” rules.

 Emergency help now